Gradyl123/MarketingPlus/readme.md

 ## Contributing

 If you're interested in contributing to MarketingPlus, we'd love to hear from you!
 Whether you have a great idea for an article, a tool you'd like to share, or just want to offer feedback, please get in touch.
-You can find more information on how to contribute in our [Contributor's Guide](link to contributor's guide).

 ## Contact Us

 If you have any questions or comments about MarketingPlus, please feel free to contact us.
-You can find our contact information on the [Contact Us](link to contact us page) page.

 ## License

-MarketingPlus is licensed under the [MIT License](link to license).
+MarketingPlus is licensed under the n/a